Bakerloo line

-The line's name is a portmanteau of its original name, the Baker Street & Waterloo Railway.
-From Queen's Park to Harrow & Wealdstone (the section above ground), the line shares tracks with the London Overground Watford DC line and runs parallel to the West Coast Main Line.
+The line's name is a portmanteau of its original name, the Baker Street and Waterloo Railway.
+From Queen's Park to Harrow & Wealdstone (the section above ground), the line shares tracks with the London Overground Lioness line and runs parallel to the West Coast Main Line.
 There is, however, a short tunnel at the western end of Kensal Green.

 Opened between 1906 and 1915, many of its stations retain elements of their design to a common standard: the stations below ground using Art Nouveau decorative tiling by Leslie Green, and the above-ground stations built in red brick with stone detailing in an Arts & Crafts style.
-It is the ninth-busiest line on the network, carrying more than 111 million passengers annually.
+It is the ninth-busiest line on the network, carrying more than 125 million passengers annually.